rocrill/velo_city/README.md

   User stories relating to the Service Booking page:

-  * 5.1 As an user, I want to be able to book a bike service easily and efficiently, so that I can arrange to resolve an issue with my bike quickly and easily.
+  * 6.1 As an user, I want to be able to book a bike service easily and efficiently, so that I can arrange to resolve an issue with my bike quickly and easily.
-  * 5.2 As a user, I want to receive a confirmation message so I know that I have successfully submitted my booking form.
+  * 6.2 As a user, I want to receive a confirmation message so I know that I have successfully submitted my booking form.
-  * 5.3 As a user, I want to receive a notification if I have accidentally selected a booking date in the past so I know that I need to fill out the form again.
+  * 6.3 As a user, I want to receive a notification if I have accidentally selected a booking date in the past so I know that I need to fill out the form again.

 **Feature 7.
 Blog**

 * Vélo City contains a blog which offers cycling tips and guides.
 The aim of the blog is to position Vélo City as an expert in the world of cycling and to attract cyclists to the site for blog posts, who will then be introduced to the business and its product offering.
+* The blog post list is paginated so when more than three posts are published a button appears to continue to the next page of posts.

   Desktop blog post list page: